Wickremesinghe becomes interim Sri Lankan president

 COLOMBO, Sri Lanka (AP) — Prime Minister Ranil Wickremesinghe was sworn in as Sri Lanka’s interim president Friday until Parliament elects a successor to Gotabaya Rajapaksa, who resigned after mass protests over the country’s economic collapse forced him from office.

+He promised a swift and transparent process that should be done within a week.

-That person could potentially appoint a new prime minister, who would then have to be approved by Parliament.
-With Rajapaksa done, pressure on the current prime minister and acting president, Ranil Wickremesinghe, to step down was rising.
+The new president could appoint a new prime minister, who would then have to be approved by Parliament.
+With Rajapaksa out, pressure on Wickremesinghe was rising.

+In a televised statement, Wickremesinghe said he would initiate steps to change the constitution to curb presidential powers and strengthen Parliament, restore law and order and take legal action against “insurgents.”

+Wickremesinghe became the acting president after Rajapaksa fled Sri Lanka on Wednesday, flying first to the Maldives and then to Singapore.
+The prime minister’s office said Wickremesinghe was sworn in Friday as interim president before Chief Justice Jayantha Jayasuriya.

 Sri Lanka has run short of money to pay for imports of basic necessities such as food, fertilizer, medicine and fuel, to the despair of its 22 million people.
 Its rapid economic decline has been all the more shocking because, before this crisis, the economy had been expanding, with a growing, comfortable middle class.